oneapi-src/oneTBB/rfcs/proposed/simplified_numa_support/README.md

 Access (NUMA) systems, we believe this support can be simplified and improved to provide an improved user experience.

-This early proposal recommends addressing for areas for improvement:
+This early proposal recommends addressing four areas for improvement:

 1. improved reliability of HWLOC-dependent topology and pinning support in,
 2. addition of a NUMA-aware allocation,